 A savory yet delicate seafood starter?
 The Coquilles St Jacques is perfect.
 Known as scallops in English, (but it just sounds better in French, doesn’t it?) they will add a touch of refinement to any meal.
-And with a tangy sauce on top, you might even get the kids to try it!
+A recipe that is easy to prepare, healthy and delicious with a tangy sauce on top, you might even get the kids to try it!

 Table of Contents